-- 12.1 A boat wishing to protest another competitor must inform the race officer before leaving the race area. - 12.2 Protest forms are available at the race office in the DMYC.
-Protests should be delivered to the race office within one hour of the last boat finishing the last race of the day. - 12.3 Protests will normally be heard at 1700 hours on the Sunday following the protest, but a protest on the last day of a series will be heard as soon as practicable, to facilitate prize-giving.
+- 12.1 A boat wishing to protest another competitor should inform the Race Committee before leaving the race area. - 12.2 Hearing Request forms are available at the Race Office in the DMYC and on the DMYC web site.
+Such forms should be delivered to the Race Office within two hours of the last boat finishing the last race of the day. - 12.3 Protests will normally be heard at 1700 hours on the Sunday following the protest, but a protest on the last day of a series will be heard as soon as practicable, to facilitate prize-giving.